Microsoft/azure-docs.pt-pt/articles/active-directory/reports-monitoring/troubleshoot-missing-data-download.md

 ## <a name="cause"></a>Causa

-Quando transfere registos de atividades no portal do Azure, limitamos o dimensionamento para 250 000 registos, ordenados pelos mais recente primeiro.
+Quando você baixa os logs de atividade no portal do Azure, limitamos a escala a 250.000 registros, classificados por mais recentes primeiro.

 ## <a name="resolution"></a>Resolução